Skip to content

 Alternatives

-Instead of using this script you can take any sample file of your choice from the internet or from your local filesystem and append the code to the end of it.
-But I found this a bit inconvenient when doing CTFs.
-With this tool the process is just running a python script.
+Instead of using this script, you can take any sample file of your choice from the internet or your local filesystem and append the code to the end of it.
+However, I found this approach inconvenient during CTFs.
+This tool simplifies the process by running a single Python script.

-Here's a bash/zsh one liner to make a php file look like a gif file:
+Here's a Bash/Zsh one-liner to make a PHP file appear as a GIF file:

 echo -n -e '\x47\x49\x46\x38\x37\x61' | cat - /path/to/php-webshell.php > image.gif